Information for Establishing A Business in the City of Burbank

 What is a Business Tax account?

 A business tax is a revenue generation mechanism that most cities levy for the purpose of raising revenues to support and improve city services.
 (Burbank Municipal Code 2-4-802).
 This IS NOT A GROSS RECEIPTS TAX as is the business tax of most cities.
 There are varying methods for computing the Burbank business tax based on the type of business activity.
 The most prevalent method is a basic tax combined with a per employee fee, which is paid annually on a calendar year basis.
 A one-time, registration fee is required of each applicant, and Burbank-based business require Zoning Review by Planning Division and payment of a review fee.
 The business tax rates are adjusted annually based on the Producers Price Index.
 For fees and more details on Business Tax registrations, click here.

 What is a Business License?

 Business Licenses are regulatory by nature and are not intended for the purpose of generating revenue.
 There are over 80 types of regulatory business licenses.
 Business license applications are not available online due to the different forms and requirements for each type of business license activity being conducted.
-The various business license fees reflect the cost of processing the various business licenses by City departments.
+Business license fees reflect the cost of processing the various business licenses by City departments.
 Burbank-based Business License applications require Zoning Review by Planning Division.
 A fee applies.
 Fees are based on a fiscal year basis, beginning in July and ending in June.
 For more details on Business License applications, click here.